 Marion Hutton studied Jungian psychology and she adapted some of Jung’s concepts.

 (See related blog post Demystify The Shadow )

 The Addict and The Wise Woman sides fight for control.
 The Addict is ruled by impulses.
 Immediate gratification is the focus.
 It works hard to avoid or numb or self-medicate pain.
 Seeking pleasure is a human drive.
 It becomes a problem when potential consequences are not considered.
 The Addict is driven by need, craving and compulsion.
 This is the definition of the cycle of addiction.
 This dynamic doesn’t only apply to alcohol and drugs.
 Similarly, behavioral addictions can be the focus.
-Women may be gambling, gaming, over-eating, shopping and engaging in codependency.
+Many struggle with gambling, gaming, over-eating, shopping and engaging in codependency.